 Scott Boyd, ’60

 It’s over 50 years since I toured Australia with TABC.
 When we visited, I believe Brisbane, we met the Australian Girls’ Choir.
 I specifically took a liking to one Merilyn Lamar.
-We actually continued writing each other for 10 years until I returned to Australia on R&R from Viet Nam.
-We then got engaged and I returned to Viet Nam to complete my tour of duty.
+We actually continued writing each other for 10 years until I returned to Australia on R&R from Vietnam.
+Then, we got engaged and I returned to Vietnam to complete my tour of duty.
 Unfortunately, things kept me from becoming a bush pilot and becoming a very happy married Aussie.
-However, recently through a twist of fate we came together again online through Facebook.
+Recently, through a twist of fate we came together again online through Facebook.
 It has been a pleasure reminiscing about singing together.
 This is just one of the many great, life-changing memories with the Chorus.